Kitamreik/personal-project/README.md

 * I have added new students to the website, having intermediate students deploy their projects and working on a booking platform attachment.

-* One round of class registration has been successful in line with the refinements of the website throughout the year.
+* I have implemented one round of class registration has been successful in line with the refinements of the website throughout the year.

 ## Project Status - 2023
-* I am currently working on developing more CRUD based interactions within the app.
+* I have implemented more CRUD based interactions within the app.

 * I have implemented a scroll button via Javascript to enhance the user experience, ease and access.